lupyuen/nuttx-ox64/README.md

 TODO: Set Strong Order (Bit 63) in MMU Page Table Entries.
 Retest the setting of PLIC Interrupt Priority

-TODO: Disable and re-enable MMU
+_What if we disable and re-enable MMU, while setting PLIC Interrupt Priotity?_

+Yep seems to work...

 ```text
 jh7110_mm_init: Disable MMU